Hackinator07/thebirdiebriefing.github.io/src/data/articles/cpkc-open-round-2-2025.md

 At Mississaugua, round two delivered shifts, scares, and cheers as players fought for weekend ground.
 Mississaugua’s first crack at hosting the CPKC Women’s Open showed off quick greens, heavy rough, and a layout built that demanded patience while keeping eagles and birdies hard-earned.

-Akie Iwai, fresh off her breakthrough in Portland, continued her strong play and showed flashes of her aggressive style, though it occasionally cost her.
+Akie Iwai, fresh off her breakthrough in Portland, continued her strong play and aggressive style.
+It occasionally cost her.
 Even so, she closed the day with a steady 2-under 69 to build a three-shot cushion at 9-under, though afterward she admitted to leaving too many birdie chances on the table.

 Leona Maguire, one of the most consistent drivers on tour, delivered several long-range putts to stay in contention despite battling with the flatstick at shorter range.
 Australia’s Minjee Lee and world No. 1 Jeeno Thitikul joined Maguire in the chasing pack at 6-under.